Joao-Videira/TVDE-Uber-Analysis/README.md

 ## 🔍 Conclusions

-- **Thursday is the biggest finding.** No period on Thursday exceeds 4.00€ average, yet it is the 2nd busiest day with 212 trips.
-The data shows the trips are simply shorter and less valuable.
-If I were to work for a TVDE company again, Thursday would be my day off — not the weekend.
+- **Thursday is the biggest finding.**  What immediately caught my eye was Thursday: there is no period when the average exceeds €4.
+Despite this, it is the second-busiest day in terms of journeys.
+Looking at the table, we can also see that the journeys are shorter.
+If I were to run the company again, my day off would most likely be Thursday rather than at the weekend.

-- **Fuel cost savings on Thursday:** The average weekly fuel cost across the 5 working days is **18.96€**.
-Replacing Thursday with a day off would represent approximately **16% fuel savings**.
-Instead, those Thursday periods could be redistributed to underexplored slots in other days — for example, **Sunday Evening** shows surprisingly competitive numbers compared to other days.
+- **Fuel cost savings on Thursday:** The average weekly fuel consumption (here I’ve calculated using only the 5 working days because there are fewer journeys at the weekend) is €18.96, meaning that on Thursdays there was a fuel saving of around 16%.
+My recommendation is that Thursday needs to be reviewed, and we should try to replace those periods with other days when nobody is driving; for example, Sunday evening is quite interesting compared to the rest of the days.

-- **More data is needed**, particularly for weekends.
-Sunday Morning has no data at all, which limits conclusions for that period.
+- **More data is needed**, especially for the weekend; there is no data for Sunday morning, for example.

 - **Trips starting and ending in Vila Nova de Gaia are consistently good trips** — efficient, fast, and well compensated.

 - **The airport (Maia) is a counterintuitive case.** Despite offering longer trips, it has the lowest €/km rentability.
 Longer does not mean more profitable — other locations consistently outperform Maia in revenue per kilometer.
 Most Maia trips originate from or go to the airport, which skews the entire location's performance downward.